How Many Times Can You Take The Bar Exam?

 Uniform Bar Exam jurisdictions

-Alabama, Alaska, Arkansas, Colorado, Connecticut, Illinois, Indiana, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee, Washington, Virgin Islands
+Alabama, Alaska, Arkansas, Colorado, Connecticut, Illinois, Indiana, Kansas, Maine, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Tennessee*, Washington, Virgin Islands

 Non-Uniform Bar Exam jurisdictions